Hudson Valley Renegades: Mascots

 The team's mascots are a family of anthropomorphic raccoons.
 "Rookie" the Raccoon appeared first and Rene Gade in late 1995.
 The pair was married "in an on-field ceremony" on July 20, 1997.
 Occasionally, Rookie's father Roofus also appears as part of the mascot team.
-Their raccoon mascot son Rascal was born in 2000 who married a skunk named Rosie on July 20, 2024.
+Their raccoon mascot son Rascal was born in 2000, who married a skunk named Rosie on July 20, 2024.

 In December 2023, the mascots participated in a holiday yule log event.

-Team promotions include a "Fun Team" that promotes between-inning entertainment.
-Former manager Matt Quatraro coined the nickname "Gades" in 2000.
+Other notable history

+On August 1, 1995, public address announcer Rick Zolzer was ejected from a game for criticizing the calls of the field umpire over the public address system.